Code-Institute-Submissions/Milestone-Project-168/README.md

 ## User stories

 - #### Site user goals
-    1. As site user, I want
+    1. As a site user, I want to navigate the site easily and understand what the site is offering.
-    2. As site user, I want
+    2. As a site user, I want to be entertained by the games on offer, they should be fully interactive and I should be able to see how I am doing at all times, as well as being told if I win or lose.
-    3.
+    3. As a site user, I want to be able to increase the difficulty of the game or make it more challanging by the use of levels or something.

 - #### Site owner goals
-    1. As a site owner, I want
+    1. As a site owner, I want to provide a clear website that is easy to navigate and read all text/info, with no distractions or broken links etc.
-    2. As a site owner, I want
+    2. As a site owner, I want the games to be fun to play, but quite simple.
+I want the user to feel challenged but not frustrated.
-    3.
+    3. As a site owner, I want the games to be interactive and to provide feedback to the user.
+I want the difficulty to increase with the inclusion of a level 2, with the view to creating more games and more levels in the future.

 -   ### Design
     -   #### Colour Scheme